HyperRamzey/nicehash-on-linux/README.md

 # nicehash-on-linux
-Simple python script to mine using GPU(gminer)/CPU(xmrig) on linux (nicehash), now with fan speed control.
+Simple python script to mine using GPU(gminer/miniZ)/CPU(xmrig) on linux (nicehash), now with fan speed control.

-Run as Sudo if you wish to use xmrig`s msr mod and fan control
+Run as Sudo if you wish to use xmrig`s msr mod and fan control or miniZ overclocking options

 Tested on arch linux.
 Install gminer and xmrig on your system manually if it is not arch.